xuankimtran/docs-1/pages/katalon-studio/docs/intro-RE.md

 This license type is applied to all types of execution environments.
 * One license is assigned to one execution session.
-* The license can be shared across multiple accounts/machines.
+* Each floating license can be shared across multiple accounts — maximum of 3 accounts at a time.

 > Only online activation is allowed.